 However, this article goes further, by considering goods (as opposed van der Walt’s focus on land).
 This article uses the marginal property practice of freeganism, which involves the taking of waste goods for (re)-use, to examine closely the control opportunities for law.
 Marginal property practices involving goods attract attention from legal regimes (Gutberlet, 2008), which utilise the uncertain status of marginal consumption acts as a means of social control.
 CE’s necessary restriction, and ultimately elimination, of marginal property practices fits neatly with this broader social control.
 This is to some extent merely a replication of the fact that ‘governance societies have long created rules about the regulation of waste within communities’ (Davies, 2008, p.
 9).
 However, CE has the potential to further reduce the spaces available for marginal property practices, which in turn raises problematic normative implications for “normal” consumption practices involving waste.

-Waste in The CE
+Waste in the Circular Economy

 CE, a relatively novel ideology gaining considerable traction within academic and policy circles, focuses on minimum input and output costs.
 This involves, inter alia, better use of raw materials, better product design, and more effective reuse and recycling of end-products.
 The need for economy in exposition militates against a comprehensive explanation of CE.
 Instead, the implications for marginal property practices (and by extension, normal property practices) concerning waste that can be inferred from the approach to waste in CE ideas will be identified.